Zero-Shot Paragraph-level Handwriting Imitation with Latent Diffusion Models

 In this study, we introduce a method that is capable of producing realistic-looking and style-consistent handwritten paragraphs in unseen writing styles.
 The approach is based on a refined latent diffusion model.
 By incorporating additional loss terms during the encoder-decoder phase, we achieved notable enhancements in both reconstruction quality and compression efficiency.
 Furthermore, the integration of style features with text embeddings proved to be effective for conditioning the denoising U-Net, demonstrating a successful application of our approach.
+Additionally, by imitating handwriting at the paragraph level rather than word by word, we significantly improved generation speed, making our method more efficient for practical applications.
 Overall, our contributions not only advance the field of handwriting imitation but also hold the potential to benefit other document analysis tasks, particularly in scenarios characterized by limited data availability.

+Looking ahead, several opportunities exist to further enhance the model’s performance and applicability.
+Future work should focus on improving the encoder-decoder stage.
+We hypothesise that a more compressed and structured latent space could enhance the generalisability and sampling speed of the diffusion model.
+Additionally, optimising this stage may help reduce artefacts, such as low-frequency gradients in the background.
+Another key direction is increasing the amount of training data, which is crucial for fully leveraging diffusion models and mitigating issues related to out-of-distribution data, as discussed in \cref{sec:discussion}.
+To bridge the computational gap between diffusion models and GANs, future research should explore reducing the number of sampling steps in combination with a more compressed latent space while maintaining high-quality output.

 \bmhead{Acknowledgements and Funding} \begin{itemize} \item The authors gratefully acknowledge the scientific support and HPC resources provided by the Erlangen National High Performance Computing Center (NHR@FAU) of the Friedrich-Alexander-Universität Erlangen-Nürnberg (FAU).
 The hardware is funded by the German Research Foundation (DFG). \item We acknowledge funding by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) -- 416910787. \end{itemize}